JP2670/eb2NIW/README.md

 # EB2-NIW Petition Case Comparator 🚀

-This Python script reads USCIS AAO decision PDFs, extracts the main reasons for denial (3 NIW prongs), and **compares** them **side-by-side** with your own EB2-NIW petition strengths.
+This Python script reads USCIS AAO decision PDFs, extracts the main reasons for denial (for the 3 NIW prongs), and **compares** each case **side-by-side** with your own EB2-NIW petition strengths.

-You can analyze thousands of cases and see **how your petition compares**!
+You can automatically **compare your case against 7,800+ real AAO decisions**!

 ---

-## Features
+## 📦 Features

-- Scrape USCIS PDF decision documents
+- Scrape USCIS AAO PDF decision documents
-- Use OpenAI GPT-4o or 4o-mini model to summarize NIW prong issues
+- Use OpenAI GPT-4o model to summarize NIW prong failure reasons
-- Compare each prong (Prong 1, Prong 2, Prong 3) to your own petition
+- Compare each decision to your own petition
-- Batch mode (process 50 cases at a time)
+- Batch processing for thousands of PDFs
-- Output clean CSV file for easy review
+- Clean CSV file output for easy review

 ---

-## Installation
+## ⚙️ Installation

 ```bash
 git clone https://github.com/YOUR_USERNAME/niw_case_comparator.git